usnistgov/ARIAC_docs/docs/competition/challenges.rst

 Dropped Part Challenge
 ----------------------

-The faulty gripper challenge simulates a faulty gripper which can drop a part after the part has been picked up.
+The dropped part challenge simulates a faulty gripper which can drop a part after the part has been picked up.
 The gripper can drop a part at any time during the trial.
 The gripper can drop a part that is in the gripper's grasp even if the gripper or robot is not moving.

 The goal of this challenge is to test the ability of the CCS to: